 Sue has worked in the behavioral healthcare profession in the greater Galveston County - Clear Lake area since 2001 in residential treatment, intensive outpatient treatment, day-hospital for patients with mental illness, and in private practice.
 Her clinical experience involves individual, couples, and relationship issues, communication breakdown, infidelity, emotional affairs, depression, anxiety, trauma, childhood abuse and neglect, stress management, and meditation and mindfulness.
 Her theoretical approach to psychotherapy and counseling is based on client-centered, experiential modalities and systems orientation.

 Sue feels strongly about giving back to the community and has made numerous presentations to colleagues and the general public on Emotional Mastery, Polarity Thinking, the Enneagram, and Integral/Developmental theories.
 She is a past mentor to other counseling professionals through the National Addiction Technology Transfer Center – Leadership Program, sponsored by the Substance Abuse & Mental Health Services Administration (SAMHSA), U.S. Dept. of Health & Human Resources, and past Community Liaison for The Bay Area Mental Health Providers in Clear Lake, Houston.
-She is now resides in Austin.
+She now resides in Austin.

 I never lose.